-It’s officially Afternoon Tea Week so get out and enjoy the celebrations, take your Nan, take your partner or take your dog and remember that wherever you decide to indulge, you’re what makes Britain great.
+Take your Nan, take your partner or take your dog and remember that wherever you decide to indulge, you’re what makes Britain great.
 Or is it the cake?
 Let’s say both play an active role.
 Ladies (and men) who lunch, this one is for you.

 Inspired by the New York baking scene, Matthew and Elaine decided to give up their day jobs and follow their dream by bringing a little slice of New York to Liverpool.
 They’re famous for their afternoon teas and even offer one with a glass of bubbly to the side, everyone loves the bubbles.
 All your expected sandwiches and cakes are present but displayed with a certain brilliance.
 The red velvet is almost onomatopoeia as its velvety texture coats your tongue and tantalises your tastebud making every bite better than the last.
 Cuthbert’s has been putting the pleasant in Mt.
 Pleasant for years and offers something for everyone, go and see what you can find.